alessandro-c26/Coursera_Capstone/README.md

 # IBM Data Science Specialization
-Repository created to handle the capstone projet for the IBM data science specialization.
+Repository created to host the capstone projet for the IBM data science specialization.